christopherchai/Easy-Travel-Docker-for-Partner-Enablement/README.md

 1. You need an AWS account.
 If you dont have one [get one here](https://aws.amazon.com/)
 2. You need a Dynatrace Account.
 Get your [Free SaaS Trial here!](http://bit.ly/dtsaastrial)

-# Launch an EC2 Instance with EasyTravl Docker
+# Launch an EC2 Instance with EasyTravel Docker
 In this lab we will launch an EC2 instance with an inbuilt Docker application

 **Step by Step Guide**